department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/sitewide-crew-member-onboarding.md

   - [ ] Retro

 ### People
-- [ ] Familiarize yourself with our team's shared calendars: [Sitewide Team calendar](https://calendar.google.com/calendar/u/1?cid=c2l0ZXdpZGUtdGVhbUBhZ2lsZTYuY29t) and [VFS-CMS team calendar] (https://calendar.google.com/calendar/u/1?cid=vfs-cms-team@agile6.com)
+- [ ] Familiarize yourself with our team's shared [Sitewide Team calendar](https://calendar.google.com/calendar/u/1?cid=c2l0ZXdpZGUtdGVhbUBhZ2lsZTYuY29t)
     * Ask your DM to give you write access to your team calendar, if you have not already been invited
     * If you have time off planned, add to calendar as OOO
 - [ ] Let's start introducing you to the team and key stakeholders.
 If you're on a meeting where you don't know someone, feel free to kickstart an introduction.
 Everyone in the ecosystem is friendly and interested in connecting.